<Back to Walk for Parkinson's homepage

 add remove

-All of our walks rely on brilliant volunteers to help make the event day a success.
-If you would like to volunteer at one, visit the page of the walk you would like to volunteer at and click 'Become a volunteer'.
+Our walks rely on brilliant volunteers to help make the event day a success.
+If you'd like to volunteer at one, visit the page of the walk you would like to volunteer at and click 'Become a volunteer'.
+You can also sign up via our walks volunteering page.
 To find out more about what volunteering at a Walk for Parkinson's event involves, email walk@parkisons.org.uk.

 I have a medical condition, do I need to tell you?